-storage_connectivity A clusterwide tunable parameter tha indicates the CVM tolerance to storage disconnectivity.
-When the value is asymmetric (the defation of the cluster and the constant of the cluster and the state of the cluster and the cluster and the state of the cluster of the When the value is resilient, CVM requires a node must have access to all of the dis in a shared disk group before the node of join the CVM cluster.
-The connectivity is required before a shared disk group can imported.
-With either setting, CVM handles access the disk group configuration as long as a least one node has access to the disk gr configuration.
+storage_connectivity A clusterwide tunable parameter that indicates the CVM tolerance to storage disconnectivity.
+When the value is asymmetric (the defaul CVM enables a node to join the cluster at long as the node has access to all of the di through another node.
+Similarly, as long a at least one node can access the disks in shared disk group, CVM can import the shared disk group.
+When the value is resilient, CVM requires a node must have access to all of the dis in a shared disk group before the node c join the CVM cluster.
+The connectivity is a required before a shared disk group can imported.
+With either setting, CVM handles access the disk group configuration as long as a least one node has access to the disk gro configuration.